 Working millennials frequently ask me whether going back to school is a good career strategy.
 In some cases, a master's degree is a must, but in many others, it's not necessary for career success.
 More times than not, I see individuals opting for grad school because they feel lost or trapped in their current job or career choice.
-There's the notion that the extra piece of paper will be the panacea for lifelong career success and happiness.
+There's the notion that the extra piece of paper (diploma) will be the panacea for lifelong career success and happiness.
 In my experience, that's just not the case.
-Before adding the demands of grad school to your busy work-life, here are four things to consider:
+Before adding the demands of graduate school to your busy work-life, here are four things to consider:

 1. Know your motives